TailrecIO/sbt-aws-severus/README.md

 sbt plugin to manage functions to AWS Lambda

 This plugin was inspired by [sbt-aws-lambda](https://github.com/gilt/sbt-aws-lambda).
 Thanks to their great work!
 The fat jar is created by [sbt-assembly](https://github.com/sbt/sbt-assembly) which is a dependency of this project.
+You can get started from a template by cloning this repository [sbt-aws-fn-template](https://github.com/TailrecIO/sbt-aws-fn-template)

+If you use activator, you can create a new project from an activator template like the following:
+`activator new your-project-name aws-lambda-seed`

 Installation
 ------------